Amir-Delta/PostProcessor-for-TRACC-Outputs/README.md

 # Introduction
-The python scripts in this repository allow you to postprocess Basemap TRACC's outputs and create a block-level accessibility score similar to what is developed in [this study](Developing%20a%20Census%20Block%20Level%20Accessibility%20Measure%20for%20St.%20Louis%20Metropolitan%20Area.pdf).
+The python scripts in this repository allow you to postprocess Basemap TRACC's outputs and create a US Census Block-level accessibility score similar to what is developed in [this study](Developing%20a%20Census%20Block%20Level%20Accessibility%20Measure%20for%20St.%20Louis%20Metropolitan%20Area.pdf).

 # Before you start
 * [The study](Developing%20a%20Census%20Block%20Level%20Accessibility%20Measure%20for%20St.%20Louis%20Metropolitan%20Area.pdf) which is the basis of the development of python scripts within this repository, makes several assumptions including the shape of the accessibility function.
 Understanding these assumptions help you modify the python scripts to fit your data, geography, and accessibility function assumption.